 - Best viewed from: Northern hemisphere, under dark skies

 - Meteor Velocity: 48 km/s

 The Lyrids have recorded sighting dating back to 687 BC, making them the oldest known meteor shower.
-They are also the richest meteor shower created by the debris of a long-period comet.
+The Lyrids are also the richest meteor shower created by the debris of a long-period comet.
 Or more specifically by the comet C/1861 G1, which is classified as an intermediate long-period comet.
-Comets in this class typically have orbital periods that range from 200 years to more than 10,000 years.
+Comets in this class typically have orbital periods that range from 200 years to more than 10,000 years, and are believed to originate in the Oort cloud.
 But since comet C/1861 G1 has an orbital period of only 415 years, the dust trail it creates is replenished more often than the trails of other long period comets.

 Occasionally, the Lyrids produce a particularly rich display.
 Examples of such outburst occurred in 1922 and 1982 as a result of the planets “pushing” the comet’s debris trail closer to Earth.
 Under these conditions, which happen on average once every 60 years, the Lyrids can produce meteor counts of several hundred per hour.
 In 1803, for instance, observers counted more than 700 meteors per hour.